BingliangLi/DenseMMDiT/README.md

-## Dense Diffusion 3.5: Dense Text-to-Image Generation with MMDiT
+## DenseMMDiT: Dense Text-to-Image Generation with MMDiT

 ### Notes from Bingliang